+- A. Study within the Area of the Major

-A minimum of 11 courses (33 credits) distributed as follows:
+- A minimum of 11 courses (33 credits) distributed as follows:

-- 1. Two courses at the 100 level - 2.
-A primary field of five courses to be selected from one of the following: United States, European, Asian, Latin American, ancient and medieval, or global history.
+- 1. Two courses at the 100 level

+2. A primary field of five courses to be selected from one of the following: United States, European, Asian, Latin American, ancient and medieval, or global history.
 Primary fields developed along topical or thematic lines may be selected with approval of the Department's undergraduate director.
 The primary field shall be distributed as follows: